 Step 4.1.
 To view different version of the post, select the particular version from revision bar (which is on top of the page) or you can view the revisions by clicking on Previous or Next buttons.
 When you click on Previous button, WordPress will navigate to previous revision from currently displaying version.
 Next button will display the next revision of the post from currently displaying revision.

 Step 4.2.
 Select the check box “Compare any two versions” to compare between two selected versions of the post.
 WordPress will display the difference between two revisions of the post.

 Step 4.3.
 Select the revision of the post you want to restore and click on “Restore This Revision” button.
 WordPress will restore the selected revision and once you navigate to “Edit Post” page, you will see the restored version of the post.
 When you publish the post or update the post this restored version will be published or updated.

 Step 5.
-Click on “Return to post editor” to go back to “Edit Post” page.
+Click on “Return to post editor” to go back to the “Edit Post” page.

-Once you edit the post and saved it; WordPress will create a new revision for the changed post.
+Once you edit the post and save it; WordPress will create a new revision for the changed post.